Autodesk-Forge/FusionData_Workflows/4.Work with Custom Data/README.md

 npm i
 ```

-You will need to set the value of `clientId` and `clientSecret` variables in `index.js` based on your **Forge app**'s credentials and make sure that the `CallBack URL` of the app is set to `http://localhost:3000/callback/oauth` as shown in the picture\
+You will need to set the value of `clientId` and `clientSecret` variables in `index.js` based on your **Forge app**'s credentials and make sure that the `Callback URL` of the app is set to `http://localhost:3000/callback/oauth` as shown in the picture\
 ![Get 3-legged token](./readme/ForgeCredentials.png)

 You will also need to set the value of `hubName`, `projectName`, `componentName` variables to identify the design you want to work with, the `propertyGroupName`, `properties` and `operation` variables to specify what you want to do with your custom properties.